ElNao28/portafolio/README.md

 ```
 ### Notes

-If already build you the container run this command
+If you have already built the container, run this command

 ```bash
 docker container start id_container